 As you get older, your experiences… the paths you’ve walked in life… all you know and have become (and what or who made you that way) rest in your memories.
 They sleep… but they’re there, yes they are and sometimes they’re lively and churn around.
 A sound, a smell, a picture; some little thing shakes […]

-Nightfall brought a different wind, one stripped of the day’s heat, coming off the water beyond the sunbaked beach below.
-I breathed deep, drawing the freshness, its tang–that scent of where the ocean meets a foreign land–into my lungs.
-An exotic aroma that always teased the possibilities of evenings in a seaport… and that sometimes […]
+Night fell and brought a different wind, one stripped of the day’s heat, coming from the sea beyond the sunbaked beach below.
+I breathed deeply, drawing the freshness, its tang… that scent of where the sea meets a foreign land… deep into my lungs.
+An exotic aroma that always teased the possibilities of the evening […]

 I had seen her a few times.
 What she was doing in this hole wasn’t my business.
 But she didn’t fit in.
 Nice clothes; her face, an un-inked ivory oval framed by dark hair, caught the dim lights in the bar.
 Eye’s that if the light was better would have probably been a bright blue.
 And curves; the kind to make a train jump the tracks.
 Distracting, follow her every move just to see things shift under her clothes, kind of curves.

 Began writing mid-January 2018; just passed the 72,000-word mark.
 Historical fiction (my fourth story/project in the genre) for publication Spring 2019.